Linear periods for unitary representations: Preliminaries on -Distinguished Representations

-where $M_m$ indicates the set of $m \times m$ matrices with entries in $F$.
-Define a character $\psi_{S_n}$ on $S_n$ by
+where $M_n$ indicates the set of $n \times n$ matrices with entries in $F$.
+Define a character $\psi_{S_{2n}}$ on $S_{2n}$ by

 where $\psi_F$ is a non-trivial character of $F$.
-For a smooth representation $\pi$ of $G_n$, an element in $\Hom_{S_n} (\pi,\psi_{S_n})$ is called a local Shalika period of $\pi$.
+For a smooth representation $\pi$ of $G_{2n}$, an element in $\Hom_{S_{2n}} (\pi,\psi_{S_{2n}})$ is called a local Shalika period of $\pi$.

-The relation between untwisted linear periods and untwisted Shalika periods is well known (see \cite{Jiang-Nien-Qin-ShalikaModel+Functoriality} for their equivalence in the case of supercuspidal representations; see also a discussion for relatively square-integrable representations in \cite[\S 5]{Matringe-Linear+Shalika-JNT}).
-By a theta correspondence approach, Gan proved the following general result that relates linear periods and Shalika periods on $G_n$ (see \cite[Theorem 3.1]{Gan-Period+Theta}). \begin{prop} Let $n = 2m$ be an even integer.
-For any $\pi \in \textup{Irr}(G_{n})$ and $\sigma \in \textup{Irr}(G_m)$, one has
+In the untwisted case, the relation between linear periods and Shalika periods is well known (see \cite{Jiang-Nien-Qin-ShalikaModel+Functoriality} for their equivalence in the case of supercuspidal representations; see also a discussion for relatively square-integrable representations in \cite[\S 5]{Matringe-Linear+Shalika-JNT}).
+Using a theta correspondence approach, Gan proved the following result that relates generalized linear periods and generalized Shalika periods on $G_n$. \begin{prop} Let $\pi$ be an irreducible generic representation of $G_{2n}$ and $\sigma$ an irreducible representation of $G_n$.
+One has